Rava Dhokla Recipe (Suji Dhokla)

 You will get all the ingredients to make this fluffy rava dhokla at any Indian grocery store.

-For The Semolina Dhokla – You will need fine variety of semolina (rava, sooji), plain yogurt (curd, dahi), green chili paste, ginger, salt, granulated white sugar, water, lime juice, oil, and ENO fruit salt to make this instant rava dhokla recipe.
+• Others – You will also need green chili paste, ginger, salt, granulated white sugar, water, lime juice, oil, and ENO fruit salt to make this instant rava dhokla recipe.

-For Tempering – You will need oil, brown mustard seeds, white sesame seeds (til), green chilies, curry leaves, and asafetida (hing).
+• You will need oil, brown mustard seeds, white sesame seeds (til), green chilies, curry leaves, and asafetida (hing).
+You can also add ยฝ teaspoon of cumin seeds to the tempering.

-How To Make Suji Dhokla
+How To Make Rava Dhokla

 Make The Batter

-Grease an 8-inch steamer plate and keep it aside.
+Step 1: Grease an 8-inch steamer plate and keep it aside.

-Greased steamer plate.
+Greased dhokla steamer plate.

 • 1 cup fine rava